2008 World Series: Game 3

 Steve Carlton threw out the Ceremonial First pitch while Taylor Swift sang the national anthem.
 The third game of the Series was delayed for an hour and 31 minutes because of rain.
 Country music star Tim McGraw, son of Phillies reliever Tug McGraw, spread his father's ashes on the pitching mound of Citizens Bank Park, prior to the game's start.
-The Phillies scored in the bottom of the first inning after Jimmy Rollins led off with a single and eventually scored when Chase Utley grounded out.
-In the next half inning, Tampa Bay's Carl Crawford doubled, stole third base and scored on a Gabe Gross sacrifice fly to center field.
-Carlos Ruiz gave the Phillies their second lead of the night when he hit a home run in the bottom of the second inning.
-Starting pitchers Matt Garza and Jamie Moyer pitched six and 6 1/3 innings respectively.
-The 2–1 score remained unchanged until the sixth inning when Chase Utley and Ryan Howard hit the 14th back-to-back home runs in World Series history.
-Crawford scored his second run of the game in the top of the seventh inning when he was batted in by Gross again.
-Dioner Navarro continued the rally by scoring on a Jason Bartlett ground out—bringing the score to 4–3.
-In the top of the eighth inning, B.J.
-Upton led off with a single, stole second and third, and scored on a throwing error by catcher Carlos Ruiz to tie the game.
+The Phillies scored in the bottom of the first inning after Jimmy Rollins led off with a single and eventually scored on a Chase Utley groundout.
+In the top of the second, Carl Crawford doubled, stole third base and scored on a sacrifice fly by Gabe Gross to tie the game at 1–1.
+Carlos Ruiz gave the Phillies their second lead of the night when he hit a home run in the bottom half.
+Starting pitchers Matt Garza and Jamie Moyer pitched six and 6 1/3 innings, respectively.
+The score remained 2–1 in favor of Philadelphia until the sixth when Utley and Ryan Howard hit the 14th back-to-back home runs in World Series history, increasing their lead to 4–1.
+The Rays rallied to cut their deficit back to one run in the seventh.
+Moyer surrendered back-to-back hits to Crawford and Dioner Navarro to start the inning, and Crawford scored on a groundout by Gross, prompting Charlie Manuel to go to his bullpen.
+Chad Durbin relieved Moyer and induced a groundout from Jason Bartlett, scoring Navarro and trimming the Phillies' lead to 4–3.
+In the top of the eighth, B.J.
+Upton led off with an infield single, stole second and third, and scored on a throwing error by Ruiz, tying the game at 4–4.
 Eric Bruntlett was hit by a pitch by J.P.
-Howell leading off the bottom of the ninth, moved to second on a wild pitch and to third on a throwing error.
-Tampa Bay intentionally walked the next two batters, Shane Victorino and pinch hitter Greg Dobbs to load the bases, creating a force play at the plate.
-They then brought the infield in (including right fielder Ben Zobrist who was brought in to be a fifth infielder) and replaced Howell with Grant Balfour hoping to convert any groundball into a force out at home and preventing the game winning run.
-However, Bruntlett scored the winning run on Ruiz's 45-foot infield single.
-The infield single was fielded by third baseman Evan Longoria who threw desperately to the plate in an attempt to save a run.
-However, any hope of an out vanished as the throw missed Navarro and Bruntlett scored (it would not be counted as an error).
-Ruiz's walk-off infield single was the first walk-off infield single in World Series history, giving the Phillies a 2–1 lead in the series.
+Howell leading off the bottom of the ninth, moved to second on a wild pitch by Grant Balfour and to third on a throwing error by Navarro, putting the potential winning run on third with nobody out.
+Balfour intentionally walked the next two batters, Shane Victorino and pinch-hitter Greg Dobbs, to load the bases, creating a force play at the plate.
+Tampa Bay then brought the infield in (including right fielder Ben Zobrist who was brought in to be a fifth infielder), hoping to convert any ground ball into a forceout at home and prevent the winning run from scoring.
+However, Ruiz's 45-foot infield single brought in Bruntlett for the win.
+The hit was fielded by third baseman Evan Longoria, who threw desperately to the plate in an attempt to keep the game going.
+However, any hope of an out vanished as Longoria's throw missed Navarro and Bruntlett scored (it would not be counted as an error).
+Ruiz's hit was the first walk-off infield single in World Series history, giving the Phillies a 5–4 victory and a 2–1 lead in the series.